svip-lab/Saliency-Detection-in-360-Videos/README.md

   We currently provide a sample model in `test.py`.
 The model and checkpoint that used in original paper will be released later.

 ### Known issues
-  - The process of determining the kernel area at different θ location is unstable, which will cause output feature maps contain some `nan` values.
+  - The process of determining the kernel area at different θ locations is unstable, which will cause output feature maps contain some `nan` values.
 However, this bug seems to have minor effects during training and testing.
 We will try to fix it later.

 ### TODO
   - [x] Release core functions and modules
   - [ ] Release training and testing code for saliency detection
-  - [ ] Resolve the math unstability when calculating the kernel area at different θ location
+  - [ ] Resolve the math unstability when calculating the kernel area at different θ locations
   - [ ] Rewrite spherical convolution for torch 0.4+

 ### License